Spiritual Care

 Every student’s experience is different.
 Some deal with social stressors, others have strenuous family relationships, and still others struggle with heavy course loads.
 University chaplains are available to counsel and comfort students through all these situations.

-What’s more, chaplains provide support to faculty and staff members who need spiritual or emotional guidance.
-University chaplains also heighten awareness on the part of faculty and staff about resources for helping students.
+Furthermore, chaplains offer support to faculty and staff members who require spiritual or emotional guidance.
+University chaplains also raise awareness among faculty and staff about resources that can help students.
 They help the university community at large understand, appreciate, and respect the diverse faiths students may practice, encouraging an awareness of all religions, known as religious literacy.

-Chaplains serve the entire university community and help individuals from all faiths weather adversity and respect one another’s traditions.
+Chaplains serve the entire university community, helping individuals from all faiths navigate adversity and respect one another’s traditions.
 Below are just a few examples of a university chaplain’s responsibilities.

 Facilitate Religious and Spiritual Practices

-From Catholic mass to Buddhist meditation, the university chaplain celebrates religious services and rituals.
-Students looking for a religious community can explore options with their university chaplain.
+From Catholic to Buddhist, university chaplains help facilitate and celebrate religious services and rituals of all faiths.
+Students looking for a religious community can explore options with their specific university chaplain.
 A chaplain facilitates these spaces and provides opportunities for members of the university community to grow in their chosen religion and celebrate it with others.
-For example, chaplains may offer worship services for holidays as diverse as Yom Kippur, Diwali, and Easter.
+For example, chaplains may offer worship services for holidays as diverse as Yom Kippur, Diwali and Easter.

-Worth noting is that although they may belong to a particular religion, university chaplains are a resource for all religions.
-The role is well suited for them, as chaplains typically study world religions in their master’s degree programs.
-Given that chaplains serve the entire diverse campus population, their religious literacy is welcomed by students, staff, and faculty alike.
+Although they may belong to a specific religion or denomination, university chaplains are a valuable resource for people of all faiths and backgrounds.
+The role is well-suited for them, as chaplains typically study world religions as part of their master’s degree programs.
+Given that chaplains serve the entire diverse campus population, their religious literacy and spirit of inclusion is welcomed by students, staff and faculty alike.

 Counsel and Mentor

-A university chaplain is a resource for individuals on campus who seek guidance.
-Whether an individual wants to deepen their faith, finds themselves at a crossroads, or would like to begin exploring their spirituality and worldview, a chaplain can advise and support them through many different life changes.
+A university chaplain serves as a valuable resource for individuals on campus who seek guidance.
+Whether an individual wants to deepen their faith, finds themselves at a crossroads, or wants to begin exploring their spirituality and worldview, a chaplain can provide guidance and support through various life changes.

-A university chaplain’s training also includes mentoring the members of the campus community in general matters of faith, along with specific times of hardship.
-A chaplain can help a student struggling with the transition from living at home to living on campus and suffering from homesickness and insomnia, or counsel a student who has a loved one back home who has suddenly passed away.
-Likewise, if a faculty member is struggling with finding meaning in teaching, or if a grieving staff member has lost a family member, the university chaplain can offer faith-based support and a hopeful outlook.
+A university chaplain’s training also includes mentoring members of the campus community on general matters of faith, as well as specific times of hardship and distress.
+A chaplain can help a student struggling with the transition from living at home to living on campus and suffering from homesickness and insomnia, or counsel a student who has a loved one back home who became ill or suddenly passed away.
+Likewise, if a faculty member is struggling with finding meaning in teaching or if a grieving staff member has lost a family member, the university chaplain can offer faith-based support and a hopeful outlook.

-University students, staff, or faculty meet with university chaplains for counseling in an emotional crisis.
-This counseling can also serve to direct them to additional resources, such as a support group or a psychologist or other professional.
-In general, the chaplain’s mission is to address any spiritual, religious, or emotional concerns the university community may have and, if needed, help people find additional assistance.
+University students, staff or faculty meet with university chaplains for counseling in an emotional crisis.
+This counseling can also direct them to additional resources, such as a support group, a psychologist or another professional.
+In general, a school chaplain’s mission is to address any spiritual, religious or emotional concerns the university community may have and, if needed, help people find additional assistance.

 Help Develop Policy and Curriculum

-Aside from being a student resource, a university chaplain supports the academic institution as a whole.
-This can be achieved by participating in equity committees, with the goal of creating a safe, welcoming campus for everyone and inclusive of all religious backgrounds.
+Aside from being a student resource, a university chaplain supports the whole academic institution.
+They participate in equity committees, with the goal of creating a safe and welcoming campus for everyone, whatever their religious background.

-Another way chaplains assist their universities is by collaborating on the development of theology courses and religious education programs.
+Another way chaplains assist their universities is by collaborating on developing theology courses and religious education programs.
 They can collaborate directly with a professor to create a curriculum or work with a spiritual care team to develop programs.

 Serve Their Unique Demographic

 Many institutions employ chaplains, from hospitals to military bases to airports.
-The university chaplain addresses concerns unique to students and their particular stressors as they navigate this new phase in their lives, often separated from family members and their established religious communities.
+A university chaplain addresses concerns unique to students and their stressors as they navigate this season of life, often separated from family members and their established religious communities for the first time.

-In this way, the university chaplain enjoys a remarkable opportunity to help individuals during especially challenging and inspiring times in their lives, pointing out avenues for them to grow, receive support, and graduate spiritually enriched.
+In this way, a university chaplain has a remarkable opportunity to help individuals through especially challenging and inspiring times in their lives, pointing out avenues for them to grow, receive support and graduate spiritually enriched.

-A university chaplain is also in the unique position of supporting those who support students — that is, faculty and staff.
-A chaplain has the opportunity to guide a university instructor, whether an assistant professor at the beginning of their career or a tenured department chair, to be a more sensitive mentor to students who may be troubled or searching for meaning.
-Likewise, chaplains help the staff members navigate challenges and understand their own faith journey.
+A university chaplain is also in the unique position to support those who support students — the faculty and staff.
+A chaplain can guide a university instructor, whether an assistant professor at the beginning of their career or a tenured department chair, to be a more sensitive mentor to students who may be troubled or searching for meaning.
+Likewise, chaplains help staff members navigate challenges and guide them to better understand their own faith journey.

 Skills of a University Chaplain

-• Spiritual.
-Understanding different spiritual perspectives and religious traditions is key to providing appropriate care.
+• Spiritual: Understanding different spiritual perspectives and religious traditions is key to providing effective care.

 Job Outlook and Salary

-Clergy members, including university chaplains, made a median annual salary of $51,940 in 2020, according to the U.S. Bureau of Labor Statistics (BLS).
+According to the U.S. Bureau of Labor Statistics (BLS), clergy members in colleges, universities, and professional schools have an average annual salary of about $71,000.
 Additionally, this field is experiencing growth.
-The field is projected to grow by 4% from 2019 through 2029, according to the BLS.
+The field is projected to grow by 3% from 2023 through 2033.

 Pursue a Meaningful Career Helping Students